January 17-18, 2019 | Oakland, CA | $700

 $700/participant; includes breakfast, lunch and a resource book.

-If you need to pay by check, please complete this form and send with check made payable to: National Equity Project, 1720 Broadway, 4th Floor, Oakland, CA 94612.
+If you need to pay by check or purchase order, please complete check registration form and send with check made payable to: National Equity Project, 1720 Broadway, 4th Floor, Oakland, CA 94612.

 For questions about registration please contact firstname.lastname@example.org.